-What is the most secure type of front door?
+What is the most secure type of door?

-Security is a significant factor in choosing the type of front door you want for your home.
-There are different elements to a door that make it secure, but most important are the material it is made out of and the type of locking mechanism it has.
-Timber and composite doors are the most common secure materials for a front door, but it doesn’t matter how strong the door is if the locking system is sub-par!
-Go for a multi-locking point system that is extremely difficult to break into, rather than just a standard Yale or mortice lock.
+Security is paramount when deciding the type of door you’d like for your home.
+A number of factors play a part in making a door secure but the most important element of all is the material used and the type of locking mechanism it employs.
+Composite and timber are the most commonly used materials for a front door when it comes to security, however, no matter how strong the door itself is, without a good locking system, you’re in trouble!
+Choose a multi-locking point system that is hard for intruders to break into, instead of a standard mortice or Yale lock.